 Native app notifications can take full advantage of the device features - the camera, GPS, accelerometer, compass, contact list and so on.
-Whereas web app notifications still can’t utilize any hardware on the device.
+Whereas web push notifications still can’t utilize any hardware on the device.

 Native app notifications are limited to mobile phones and tablets.
-Web push notification's reach extends to mobile phones and tablets along with desktop as well.
+Web push notifications' reach extends to mobile phones and tablets along with desktop as well.

 Native app notifications support rich media - images, videos, gifs, audio, and other interactive elements.
 Web push notifications only support large images.
 Refer to this page to see what parameters are supported by what browsers.

 When it comes to web push notifications a few services work together to make it work:

 Push Notification Service: Browsers including Chrome, Firefox, Opera, and Edge use the Voluntary Application Server Identification (VAPID) protocol, while Safari uses Apple Push Notification Service ( APNS ).

 Service Worker Registration: Developer must register the service worker on the browser.
 This is only for Chrome, Firefox, Opera, and Edge.
 Safari does not support service workers.

 Additionally, an SDK (OS client library Software Development Kit) can be added to a web app for extended segmentation and analytics capabilities.

 There are a couple of points to keep in mind before taking that “Make or Buy” decision.
 Building a web push notification platforms will, in fact, make it a second product altogether within your core business - a product that demands continuous resources to -

 - Develop the solution